ProfPAThomas/py-galaxies/docs/jb_pygal/developers/profiling.rst

 cProfile
 ^^^^^^^^

 This is a command line tool that can tell you in which functions the code spends most of its time.
-It is easy to use as it requires no modification to the code itself: :code:`python -m cProfile -o output_dir/L-Galaxies.prof L-Galaxies.py`.
+It is easy to use as it requires no modification to the code itself: :code:`python -O -m cProfile -o output_dir/L-Galaxies.prof L-Galaxies.py`.

 Then analyse using :code:`python -m pstats output_dir/L-Galaxies.prof` which pops you into an interactive interface.
 The recommended basic commands are: